 If you are in a similar quandry about your health care situation, I would encourage you to investigate the concept of health care sharing for yourself.
 Click here for more information or to download an information packet.

 *Please note that Samaritan Ministries is not for everyone.
 Depending on where you live and your religious affiliation, you may not meet membership criteria.
 However, if you know of other organizations with a health care sharing philosophy, please include this information in the comments section.

 UPDATE: On September 13, 2016 yet another Obamacare co-op failed leaving only 6 remaining.
 Why wait until yours goes defunct too?
 Examine healthcare sharing as an option for your family before you are left out in the cold with no insurance and no options for affordable coverage!

-We’ve now been with Samaritan Ministries for 3 years and couldn’t be happier or more satisfied.
+We’ve now been with Samaritan Ministries for almost 5 years and couldn’t be happier or more satisfied.
 We still often wonder why we didn’t switch sooner.
 We would have saved so much money and stress!

 Sarah, The Healthy Home Economist